thegetty/provenance-research/content/appendix-i.md

 {% accordion '### Dealers' %}

 See above under “Photo Archives” for additional resources in searching dealer material in these archives.
-See also appendix 2, [Dealer Biographies](/appendix-2/).
+See also Appendix II, [Dealer Biographies](/appendix-2/).

 #### General